Science and religion: harmony or contradiction ?

 Magic is not an objective knowledge (at least not in the first place), it is important its own action, respectively. convince others that this action is successful.
 Magical thinking survives even in modern times, only the terminology and props have changed.
 They are no longer the names of deities, demons, devils, mysterious "consecrated" objects, poisonous plants, bones, sacred remains, etc. Magic borrows (without proper understanding) some terms from physics - energy, vibrations, force fields, invisible particles, quantum physics etc. - and claims that the laws of nature ingeniously revealed by them will cause what was previously impossible ...

 In general, magic - whether it is religious magic or charlatan pseudo-scientific directions - does not work ; trying to control what cannot be controlled, or at least not by the methods used, often erroneous and contradictory.
-The apparent success of magic in some people is of psychological origin , caused by chance exacerbated by a selective effect , favoring random success cases and ignoring unsuccessful cases.
+The apparent success of magic in some people is of psychological origin , caused by chance enhanced by a selective effect , favoring random success cases and ignoring unsuccessful cases.
 There is also an analogy of the placebo effect in medicine; the same is true with religion as such ....

 The origin and